 Division of Maternal & Infant Health

-The Division of Maternal & Infant Health (DMIH) is home to an array of public health programs, initiatives and interventions aimed at improving the health and well-being of women, infants, families and communities.
+The Division of Maternal & Infant Health (DMIH) is home to an array of programs and supports aimed at advancing the health and well-being of women, infants, families, and communities.

 Maternal Infant Health Updates